lwfinger/rtw88/README.md

 Update: There is now also a driver for RTL8814AE PCIe cards, ID 10ec:8813. lspci may call it RTL8813AE, same thing.
 Please test and report if you still have this card.

-Update: RTL8812AE is supported now but it's completely untested.
+Update: RTL8812AE and RTL8821AE are supported now.
 Please report if it works/doesn't work.
-RTL8821AE is also supported.
-It was tested some.

 🌟 The code in this repo stays in sync with the `wireless-next` repository, with additional changes to accommodate kernel API changes over time.